-Compare and contrast these two beautiful piano pieces that are arranged for other instruments.
+Compare and contrast these two beautiful pieces, often arranged for piano solo.

 Camille Saint-Saëns was a French composer who lived during the romantic era.
-This is one of his most famous piano pieces, and it is even more beautiful played by the cello, don't you think?
+This is a beautiful cello solo from Carnival of the Animals, one of his most famous works.

 Grieg is another romantic-era composer.
 "Morning Mood" is an incredibly beautiful piece.
 As you listen, think of the majesty of a sunrise, and see if you can hear the sun coming up!